 A second accessible picnic site is located near the playground, past the enclosed shelter.
 It provides a signed parking space, paved path, water hydrant, extended-end table and a pedestal grill.

 The shelter and outside patio are accessible.
-On the patio, there is an accessible water fountain, a group grill, one extended-end picnic table and nine standard picnic tables.
+On the patio, there are an accessible water fountain, a group grill and seven picnic tables, including one extended-end table.
 The shelter has an accessible entrance and door.
 Inside the shelter, the refrigerator, stove, sink and counters are accessible.
 The shelter has heat and air conditioning.
-The building has nine folding tables and 50 stackable chairs.
-The maximum occupancy is 50 people inside and 50 people on the patio.
+The building has seven folding tables and 40 stackable chairs.
+The maximum occupancy is 40 people inside and 35 people on the patio.

 An accessible vault toilet is located off the parking lot and provides a signed parking space, a paved pathway and an accessible water hydrant.

 This shelter has not been modified.
-Paved parking has a slope of 4.3 percent with a 3.5 percent cross slope.
-A gravel path leads to the shelter, which provides a group grill, one extended-end picnic table and 10 standard picnic tables, two electrical outlets and a water fountain.
-The maximum occupancy for the shelter is 75 people.
-A rough asphalt path with a 7 percent slope leads to a vault toilet near the building.
+Paved parking has a slope of 4.3% with a 3.5% cross-slope.
+A gravel path leads to the shelter, which provides a group grill, one extended-end picnic table and seven standard picnic tables, two electrical outlets and a water fountain.
+The maximum occupancy for the shelter is 50 people.
+A rough asphalt path with a 7% slope leads to a vault toilet near the building.

 Lake Allaman Area